Difference Between Gun and Rifle

 Main Differences Between Gun and Rifle

-1. Guns are a device designed in a tubed shape body which launches the bullet with the pneumatic force which means because of the force pressure is created, and it causes the expansion of gases resulting by the explosion of gunpowder inside the cartridge of the bullet while Rifle is a device made with long metal barrels through which the bullet passes with a stable pressure along with the help of rifling to directly in the target.
+1. Guns are a device designed with tubed shape body which launches bullet with pneumatic force, which means because of the force, pressure is created, and it causes the expansion of gases resulting in the explosion of gunpowder inside the cartridge of the bullet, while a Rifle is a device made with long metal barrels through which the bullet passes with a stable pressure along with the help of rifling to directly in the target.

 3. Guns can be used from a distance to shoot, while Rifle needs support if the shoulder of the shooter.

-4. Guns are used by artillery, in combats, tanks, while Rifles are used for hunting, shooting sports, self-defense, waterfront, etc.
+4. Guns are used by artillery, in combats, and tanks, while Rifles are used for hunting, shooting sports, self-defence, waterfront, etc.

-5. Examples of Guns are – Tank Guns, Machine Guns, Howitzers, Spray Guns, etc., whereas various examples of Rifles are – AK-47, M16, Air Rifles, Automated Rifles, etc.
+5. Examples of Guns are – Tank Guns, Machine Guns, Howitzers, Spray Guns, etc., whereas various examples of Rifles are – AK-47s, M16S, Air Rifles, Automated Rifles, etc.

 Difference Between Gun and Rifle